vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

      ```
     <!-- /* cSpell:enable */ -->

-Now that the shared services cluster is successfully created.
+Now the shared services cluster is successfully created.

 ## <a id=deploy-workload-cluster> </a> Deploy Tanzu Kubernetes Grid Workload Cluster

-Deployment of the workload cluster** is done using a YAML similar to the shared services cluster YAML but customized for the workload cluster placement objects.
+Deployment of the workload cluster is done using a YAML similar to the shared services cluster YAML but customized for the workload cluster placement objects.

-The following is a sample YAML for deploying the workload cluster.
+The following is a sample YAML for deploying the workload cluster:

 ```yaml
 CLUSTER_NAME: sfo01w01workload01